Nu Allumé Blog

 This means thinking differently about how products are built.
 Moisturisers aren’t just made to hydrate; they’re made to strengthen and support your skin’s natural processes.
 Cleansers aren’t designed to strip; they’re made to remove impurities without disrupting the skin’s microbiome.
 Even preservatives are reimagined, not as harsh chemicals that kill everything in sight, but as multifunctional actives that help retain moisture and respect the skin’s delicate environment.

-Each decision in formulation is about supporting change, not resisting it, because your skin doesn’t stay the same, and that’s something to honour, not hide.
 From perimenopause through post-menopause, hormonal shifts alter the skin’s structure and microbiome balance.
 Our science-led approach meets that reality with understanding, giving skin what it needs to stay comfortable, calm, and resilient through every stage.

 We’ve celebrated “clean,” “vegan,” and “cruelty-free.”
 These are important.
 But there’s a new topic of choice missing from beauty, the one that says “Healthy Skin”.